ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 - `container`: Runs the proofs using the same Docker image used in CI.
 This is the default execution mode—if no arguments are provided, the proofs will be executed in this mode.
 - `local`: Runs the proofs with your local Kontrol install, and enforces that the Kontrol version matches the one used in CI, which is specified in [`versions.json`](../../../../versions.json).
 - `dev`: Run the proofs with your local Kontrol install, without enforcing any version in particular.
 The intended use case is proof development and related matters.

+It also supports two methods for specifying which tests to execute:

+- `script`: Runs the tests specified in the `test_list` variable
+- `TESTS`: Names of the tests to be executed. `TESTS` can have two forms:
+    - `ContractName.testName`: e.g., `run-kontrol.sh ContractName.test1 ContractName.test2`
+    - Empty, executing all the functions starting with `test`, `prove` or `check` present in the defined `out` directory.
+For instance, `./test/kontrol/scripts/run-kontrol.sh` will execute all `prove_*` functions in the [proofs](./proofs/) directory using the same Docker image as in CI.
+[Warning: executing all proofs in parallel is _very_ resoure intensive]

 For a similar description of the options run `run-kontrol.sh --help`.